-With the coming seasonal festivities at the end of the year, it is appropriate to serve you a flavorful cocktail.
-It is a cocktail from the list ‘Myths of Nations’, namely the ‘Frisians Cocktail’.
-Its recipe is not as old as some people thought it was, or would like it to be, but it is still a quite reasonable drink to serve before, during and after Christmas dinners, or as an aperitif on New Year’s Eve!
-Be warned, some find it a bit too Saxic.
-Or, would you prefer a Anglo-Saxon cocktail?
+With the coming seasonal festivities at the end of the year, it’s appropriate to serve you a flavorful cocktail.
+It’s a cocktail from the list ‘Myths of Nations’, namely the ‘Frisians Cocktail’.
+Its recipe isn’t as old as some people thought it was, or would like it to be, but it’s still a quite reasonable drink to serve before, during and after Christmas dinners, or as an aperitif on New Year’s Eve!
+What the heck, on every Sunday morning with strawberries as breakfast.
+Be warned, though.
+Some find it a bit too Saxon.
+Or would you prefer a Anglo-Saxon cocktail?
 Anyway, try it yourself.

 - Saxons (4 ounce)